What if you could make more money doing the same work you do now, but with a couple of simple tweaks?

 Being in a dynamic marketplace, you can’t let it change without you yourself changing.

-- Recap Blog: Pivot Your Business Roundtable with Karen Baker - June 30, 2020
+- Event Recap: Pivot Your Business Roundtable with Karen Baker - June 30, 2020

 - February Meeting Recap: How to Break Into Content Marketing - March 12, 2019